jdeluyck/kcoreorg-website/_posts/2025/2025-04-30-taking-back-control-webpresence-part4.md

   - b2
   - tebi.io
   - tebi
----

-*Ground control to Mastodon...
-Ground control to Mastodon...*
+description: Ground control to Mastodon...
+Ground control to Mastodon...
 ---

 *This is the fourth installment of a series of posts about taking back control of my web presence.
 [Part 1](/2025/03/15/taking-back-control-webpresence-part1/) is about hosting, [Part 2](/2025/03/30/taking-back-control-webpresence-part2/) talks about DNS and in [Part 3](/2025/04/15/taking-back-control-webpresence-part3/) I rediscover Proxmox.*